- Explore Exhibits

 Betsy Larsen's letter to Robert Cormier

 In this short, well-written, typed letter dated January 3, 1996, Betsy Larsen, a high school senior from Ottawa, Kansas, shares her enthusiasm for Tunes for Bears to Dance To with Robert Cormier.
 She expresses that she enjoyed its depth, brevity, and fast pace.
-She asked how he came up with his ideas for writing and thanked him for taking time to read her letter.
+She asked how he came up with his ideas for writing and thanked him for taking the time to read her letter.

 Robert Cormier's reply to Betsy Larsen

 Robert Cormier's letter to Betsey Larsen, answered only three weeks after her letter was written, thanks her for writing.
-In it he explains one detail she picked up on -- the fallen hammer -- in Tunes for Bears to Dance To.
+In it, he explains one detail she picked up on -- the fallen hammer -- in Tunes for Bears to Dance To.
 He gives her a glimpse into his writing life, sharing that he started writing poems when he was 12.

 Brooke Hausman and Carly Meltzer's letter to Robert Cormier

 Two seventh grade girls wrote to Robert Cormier expressing admiration for his work, and some of their early confusion in reading his works, In the Middle of the Night and We All Fall Down, especially his use of non-chronological narrative structure.
 They also ask questions that attempt to connect their observations of his writing with his personal life.

 Robert Cormier's response to Brooke Hausman and Carly Meltzer